 Nikola Datzov

-Nikola Datzov is an Assistant Professor at the School of Law, University of North Dakota, where he teaches courses on intellectual property, torts, remedies and conflict of laws.
+at the University of North Dakota’s School of Law, where he teaches courses on artificial intelligence, intellectual property, torts, and remedies.
+He has received numerous awards for his innovative teaching methodologies, including his selection by the Association of American Law Schools as Teacher of the Year in 2022.
 His research and scholarship focus on patent law, artificial intelligence, innovation and the intersection of different areas of intellectual property law.
-Prof. Datzov earned a BS in Computer Science at the University of South Dakota and then a JD at Hamline University School of Law.
-He worked as an attorney in the federal courts for three years, serving as a law clerk for judges at the U.S. Court of Appeals for the Eighth Circuit and the U.S. District Court for the District of Minnesota.
-Prof. Datzov then became a partner at a large law firm in the Midwest, leveraging his law and computer science degrees in representing parties in high-stakes litigation in federal courts throughout the country before joining UND.
+Prior to joining academia, Prof. Datzov was a partner at a large law firm in the Midwest and worked as an attorney in the federal courts for three years, serving as a law clerk for judges at the U.S. Court of Appeals for the Eighth Circuit and the U.S. District Court for the District of Minnesota.
+Before going to law school, he worked as a computer programmer and technology consultant.

 References